core-wg/corrclar/draft-bormann-core-corr-clar.md

   zero-character path segment is added for a trailing slash that immediately follows the authority (host and port).

+  {:aside}
+  > This means that for a CoAP server, no difference is visible between a request that was generated from the URI `coap://authority/` and one that was generated from the URI `coap://authority` -- in both cases, there is no Uri-Path Option in the request.
+  >
+  > Note that this does not mean that a client cannot create a request with a single empty Uri-Path Option (which cannot be generated from a URI according to the algorithm given here), or that a server is compelled to treat a request with such a single empty Uri-Path Option the same way as one without any Uri-Path Option — the exception at the start of step 8 is only about generating CoAP Options from a URI.
+  >
+  > Note also that there is a difference between requests generated from `coap://authority/`, `coap://authority//`, and `coap://authority///`, respectively:
+  The first has no Uri-Path Options (due to the special exception), the second, two (empty ones), the third, three (empty ones).
+  >
+  > Similarly, for `coap://authority/foo` a single Uri-Path Option with the value `foo` is generated, while for `coap://authority/foo/` that Uri-Path Option is followed by an empty one.

+PENDING: Enough examples now?

 ## RFC7252-7.2.1: "ct" Attribute (content-format code)

 As has been noted in {{Err5078}}, there is no information in {{RFC7252}}